 A HOQUIAM HERO

-He didn t know it at the time but the car he was chasing on April 16th, 1980 was carrying career criminals Robert DeAngelis and Rodney Hagedorn.
-The two men had robbed a bank in Kirkland six days earlier and and just the day before, had kidnapped a man and robbed a store in Port Orchard.
+He did not know it at the time, but the car Hoquiam Officer Donald Burke was chasing on April 16, 1980 at 5:20 PM was carrying career criminals Robert DeAngelis and Rodney Hagedorn.
+The two men had robbed a bank in Kirkland six days earlier and just the day before, had kidnapped a man and robbed a store in Port Orchard.

-With Officer Burke in pursuit of their beat up station wagon and DeAngelis driving, the car ran off the road at Myrtle and Industrial.
-Rodney Hagedorn jumped from the car, ran back to Burke s patrol car and thrust a gun into the open window of the patrol car to shoot him.
+With Officer Burke in pursuit of their beat-up station wagon and DeAngelis driving, the car ran off the road at Myrtle and Industrial.
+Rodney Hagedorn jumped from the car, ran back to Officer Burke’s patrol car and thrust a gun into the open window of the patrol car to shoot him.

-Burke staggered from his patrol car and returned fire at Hagedorn.
-DeAngelis shot at Burke as Hagedorn got back in the car and it sped away.
+Officer Burke staggered from his patrol car and returned fire at Hagedorn.
+DeAngelis shot at Burke as Hagedorn got back in the car and they sped away.
 Burke continued firing at the fleeing car until he was out of ammunition and collapsed to the ground behind his patrol car where he died.
 He was 37 years old….

-Officer Donald M. Burke is the only Hoquiam Police officer ever killed in the line of duty.
+Officer Donald M. Burke is the only Hoquiam Police officer killed in the line of duty.
 His wife and four daughters still grieve his loss, as do all those who knew him.

 Officer Burke was laid to rest by his fellow officers and a stunned community on April 22, 1980 at Sunset Memorial Park in Hoquiam.
 He was posthumously awarded the American Police Hall of Fame Medal of Honor on May 6, 1980 as well as the Washington State Law Enforcement Medal of Honor on May 16, 1997.